The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: Introduction

 The paper is organized as follows.
-Firstly, in Section 2, we provide some preliminaries on Gaussian random fields with stationary increments and prove some basic lemmas.
-These lemmas are derived from the spectral representation of the random fields and will be useful for proving the main results in Section 3 and Section 4.
+In Section~\ref{sec2}, we provide some preliminaries on Gaussian random fields with stationary increments and prove some basic lemmas.
+These are derived from the spectral representation of the random fields and will be useful for proving the main results in Sections~\ref{sec3} and~\ref{sec4}.

-In Section 3 we compute the mean Euler characteristic $\E\{\varphi(A_u)\}$ by applying the Kac-Rice metatheorem in Adler and Taylor (2007, Theorem 11.2.1) [see also Adler and Taylor (2011, Theorem 4.1.1)].
-The computation of $\E\{\varphi(A_u)\}$ involves the conditional expectation of the determinant of $\nabla^2 X(t)$ given $X(t)$ and $\nabla X (t)$, which is more complicated for random fields with non-constant variance function.
-For Gaussian random fields with stationary increments, we are able to make use of the properties of $\nabla X$ and $\nabla^2 X$ (e.g., their stationarity) to provide an explicit formula in Theorem \ref{Thm:MEC} for $\E\{\varphi(A_u)\}$, using only up to the second-order derivatives of the covariance function.
+In Section~\ref{sec3}, we compute the mean Euler characteristic $\E\{\varphi (A_u)\}$ by applying the Kac--Rice metatheorem in Adler and Taylor [(\citeyear{AT07}), Theorem~11.2.1] [see also Adler and Taylor (\citeyear{AdlerT11}), Theorem~4.1.1].
+The computation of $\E\{ \varphi(A_u)\}$ involves the conditional expectation of the determinant of the Hessian $\nabla^2 X(t)$ given $X(t)$ and $\nabla X (t)$, which is more complicated for random fields with nonconstant variance function.
+For Gaussian random fields with stationary increments, we are able to make use of the properties of $\nabla X$ and $\nabla^2 X$ (e.g., their stationarity) to provide an explicit formula in Theorem~\ref{Thm:MEC} for $\E\{\varphi(A_u)\}$, using only derivatives of up to second order of the covariance function.